lily2lab/RACK/README.md

 ```

 # Failed cases
-We will present and analyze some failed cases in "Analysis of some failed cases.pdf".
+We will present and analyze some failed cases in "Some in-depth analysis of the failed cases on HMDB51 in Fig. 5.pdf".

 # Results